What happens in the first three months of a puppy’s training?

 What does a puppy learn in this Star?

 Here is what a hearing dog puppy will learn in this important first step of their hearing dog training.

 Just like a human toddler, a lot of a young puppy’s learning is done through play.
 This may not seem like an important part of a hearing dog’s training, but it’s crucial at this stage of a pup’s development.

-We have certain games we play with a young pup which encourages them to share their toys with their puppy socialiser.
+We have certain games we play with a young pup which encourages them to share their toys with their Volunteer Puppy Trainer.
 We want them to understand that playing with a human is more fun than playing alone, which also really helps strengthen the bond between socialiser and pup.